Getting Started with AI Crucible

 Quick guide:

-Pro tip: Enable "Adaptive Iteration Count" in Settings → Optimizations (/user/optimization) to automatically stop when models reach consensus, saving you money!
+Pro tip: Enable "Adaptive Iteration Count" in Settings → Optimizations (/user/optimizations) to automatically stop when models reach consensus, saving you money!

 Step 4: Write Your Prompt